 ◆ Dissolution of unconstitutional political parties

-The jurisdiction of the Justices referred to above has evolved through the following three periods:
+The jurisdiction of the Justices referred to above has evolved through the following periods:

 I. The ROC Constitution of 1947 provides that the Justices have the authority over the interpretation of the Constitution and the uniform interpretation of statutes and regulations.